-Ex-Gov. John Hickenlooper Drops Presidential Bid As Beto O'Rourke Recasts His Focus
+Ex-Gov. Hickenlooper Drops Presidential Bid As Beto O'Rourke Takes On Trump 'Threat'

 But O'Rourke never entertained that idea, said Lauren Hitt, O'Rourke's national director of rapid response.
 Hitt called the editorial "frustrating" and said O'Rourke "has no intent" of dropping out.

-"No Democrat --, Jesus reincarnated is not going to win Texas with Trump at the top of the ballot in Texas" and Trump were to win by 9 again.
+"No Democrat — Jesus reincarnated is not going to win Texas with Trump at the top of the ballot in Texas" and if Trump were to win by 9 again.

 It's just too big of a swing needed, Hitt pointed out.
 O'Rourke, she said, believes the best way to beat Trump in Texas, of course, is for him to be at the top of the ticket.